 From 12 Weeks to 12 Minutes: How AI Compresses the Innovation Cycle

-AI compresses innovation cycles by automating analytical work—market analysis, risk assessment, and scoring—in minutes instead of weeks.
+AI compresses innovation cycles by automating analytical work—market analysis, risk assessment, competitive evaluation—from weeks to minutes, while humans retain all decision-making authority.

 Consider what happens when a specialty chemicals company evaluates a new formulation opportunity.
 The traditional process involves weeks of market research, technical feasibility assessments, competitive analysis, and cross-functional reviews before the idea even reaches the first gate decision.
 Most of that time isn't spent on strategic thinking—it's consumed by gathering information, synthesizing data, and preparing presentations.